Photo tour of a balcony cabin on Royal Caribbean's Icon of the Seas. It has more power outlets than I've seen on any ship

 Allie Hubers

-Earlier this week, I traveled to Miami to board the brand-new Icon of the Seas for a sneak peak of the world’s newest and biggest cruise ship.
+Earlier this week, I traveled to Miami to board the brand-new Icon of the Seas for a sneak peek of the world’s newest and biggest cruise ship.
 Although I had just 7 hours onboard, I was able to explore most of this exciting cruise ship!

 Icon Balcony

 While the ship has been heavily hyped by Royal Caribbean over the last year, we’ve heard and seen very little about Icon’s standard staterooms.
-Of course, Royal Caribbean has shared plenty of content about Icon of the Sea's biggest suites, including the luxurious Ultimate Family Townhouse with three levels, two bedrooms and over 1,770 square feet.
+Of course, Royal Caribbean has shared plenty of content about Icon of the Sea's biggest suites, including the luxurious Ultimate Family Townhouse with three levels, two bedrooms, and over 1,770 square feet.

 Icon of the Seas features 28 stateroom categories, so there are many different accommodations for guests to choose from.
-In fact, Icon of the Seas has 14 new stateroom categories, including eight new suites, four new balconies and two new inside cabins.
+In fact, Icon of the Seas has 14 new stateroom categories, including eight new suites, four new balconies, and two new inside cabins.

 The newest cruise ship from Royal Caribbean also has more staterooms that can accommodate three to four guests.
 You can find double the number of cabins that can sleep four guests in comparison to Oasis Class ships.